-COBRA is an option for anyone who incurs a life-qualifying event but who is not eligible to continue benefits under DirectPay status.
+COBRA is an option for anyone who incurs a qualifying life event but who is not eligible to continue benefits under Direct Pay status.

-The employee must prepay the full cost of the monthly premium plus any administrative fees for the CalPERS plan selected upon receiving the bill from the plan provider.
+The employee must prepay the full cost of the monthly premium plus any administrative fees for the CalPERS plan selected in accordance with the billing procedures of the plan provider.
 There is no reimbursement for benefits coverage under COBRA status.